erikgaborim/BreakDirectories/README.md

 3. Wait for the program's execution (it may take a while according to how many files there are in each folder).
 If the directories are on a pendrive and you are running the program on it, do not touch the pendrive until the installation is complete;
 4. Done!

-I developed it because my grandmother's sewing machine couldn't open folders which contained more than 50 files, so this was really useful.
+I developed this because my grandmother's sewing machine couldn't open folders which contained more than 50 files, so this was really useful.
 Hopefully it's gonna help someone else :)